Trusted WordPress tutorials, when you need them most.

 The plugin also has a Survey and Polls addon that adds a poll form template.

-You can then easily configure this template in the form builder by using the blocks on the left column on the screen.
+You can then easily configure this template in the form builder with blocks in the left column.
 Once you do that, you can embed it to your website using the WPForms block.

 This poll can then help you gather information about user preferences and improve engagement on your website.